 Non-Comedogenic Oils and Why They're Essential for Acne-Prone Skin

-Everything You Need to Know About Hyaluronic Acid Reading Non-Comedogenic Oils and Why They're Essential for Acne-Prone Skin 13 minutes Next 7 Winter Skincare Routine Tips for Acne-Prone Skin
+Everything You Need to Know About Hyaluronic Acid Reading Non-Comedogenic Oils and Why They're Essential for Acne-Prone Skin 14 minutes Next 7 Winter Skincare Routine Tips for Acne-Prone Skin

 If you’re like most people who struggle with acne, then the chances are fairly high that your own skin veers somewhat on the oily side, too.
 Because of this, you probably read the packaging of every new product you try to make sure there aren’t any comedogenic (that is, pore-clogging) ingredients in it.

 However, what does non-comedogenic mean, and why should it matter to you?
 The thing is, many people mistakenly equate the words “non-comedogenic” with also being “oil-free,” but that couldn’t be any further from the truth.
-In fact, adding the right topical oils to your beauty regimen will actually be beneficial for your skin.
+In fact, adding the right face oils to your beauty regimen will actually be beneficial for your skin.

 Here’s the secret, though: not all oils are comedogenic, and many of them can even be clarifying.
-In other words, adding these specific types of oils can actually help reduce your overall likelihood of getting blemishes on your face.
+In other words, adding these specific types of face oils can actually help reduce your overall likelihood of getting blemishes on your face.

 The Truth About "Oil-Free Products"